Best Medicare Supplement Plans of 2026: Top Picks Compared

 Plan G: The Gold Standard

 Plan G is the most comprehensive Medigap plan available to new enrollees.
-After you pay the annual Part B deductible ($283 in 2026), Plan G covers 100% of all remaining Medicare-approved costs — no copays, no coinsurance, no surprises.
+After you pay the annual Part B deductible ($283 in 2026), Plan G covers 100% of all remaining Medicare-approved costs.
+No copays, no coinsurance, no surprises.
+Learn more about Medicare Supplement Plan G coverage in our dedicated breakdown.

 Plan G covers: